google/tf-quant-finance/api_docs/tf_quant_finance/experimental/svi/calibration.md

 - parameters: a tensor of shape [batch_size, 5] representing raw parameters for the SVI model calibrated with given input Black-Scholes volatilities.
-- status: boolean, whether the optimization algorithm succeeded in finding the optimal point based on the specified convergance criteria.
+- status: boolean, whether the optimization algorithm succeeded in finding the optimal point based on the specified convergence criteria.
 - iterations: the number of iterations performed during the optimization.